hashicorp/react-components/packages/open-api-page/README.md

 # OpenApiPage

-The `<OpenApiPage />` component, and related server utilities, are used to render documentation pages for a provided Swagger 2.0 specification.
+The `<OpenApiPage />` component, and related server utilities, are used to render documentation pages for a provided [Swagger OpenAPI 2.0 specification](https://swagger.io/specification/v2/).

 ## Installation